- TOP 10 Things Which I Miss In The Philippines

 The Philippines; an Asian country but doesn’t feel Asian.
 The country has a huge influence from The United States.
 Filipinos speak in English, they love basketball and American fashion.
 Being in the Philippines doesn’t really feel like being in Asia.

+Did you make any of these assumptions before your travel to the Philippines?
 Feel free to share your experiences in the comments.
 I am curious about other countries.

 If you are interested in the topic, check out my previous blog posts TOP10 things which I miss in Philippines, TOP 10 Things Which I Love In Philippines, TOP 20 Things Of Living In Philippines From Other Expats’ Perspective